home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 While there is support for the most common devices, some command classes are not yet (fully) implemented in Z-Wave JS.
 You can track the status [here](https://github.com/zwave-js/node-zwave-js/issues/6).

-You can also keep track of the Roadmap for the Z-Wave JS integration [here](https://github.com/home-assistant-libs/zwave-js-server-python/issues/56).
+You can also keep track of the roadmap for the Z-Wave integration [here](https://github.com/home-assistant-libs/zwave-js-server-python/issues/56).

 ### Installation and Configuration